openebs/openebs/contribute/design/README.md

 ## Node Disk Manager (aka Storage Device Management plane)

 - [openebs/node-disk-manager](https://github.com/openebs/node-disk-manager) contains Kubernetes native Device Inventory Management functionality.
 A detailed dependency list can be found in [go.mod](https://github.com/openebs/node-disk-manager/blob/master/go.mod).
 Along with being dependent on Kubernetes and Operator SDK for managing the Kubernetes custom resources, NDM also optionally depends on the following.
   - [openSeaChest](https://github.com/Seagate/openSeaChest) (License: MPL 2.0) for discovering device attributes.
-OpenEBS maintains forked repositories of openSeaChest to fix/upstream the issues found in this libarary.
+OpenEBS maintains forked repositories of openSeaChest to fix/upstream the issues found in this library.

 ## Jiva
 - [openebs/jiva](https://github.com/openebs/jiva) is one of the data engines supported by OpenEBS which was forked from Rancher Longhorn engine and has diverged from the way Jiva volumes are managed within Kubernetes.
 At the time of the fork, Longhorn was focused towards Docker and OpenEBS was focused on supporting Kubernetes.
 Jiva engine depends on the following: